sanjaybasu/healthcare-ai-foundations/_chapters/chapter_11_causal_inference.md

 ### 11.5.2 Importance Sampling

 The simplest OPE method is importance sampling, which reweights trajectories according to how likely they would have been under the target policy relative to the behavioral policy.
-For a trajectory $\tau = (s_0, a_0, r_0, \ldots, s_T, a_T, r_T)$, the importance weight is:
+For a trajectory $$\tau = (s_0, a_0, r_0, \ldots, s_T, a_T, r_T)$$, the importance weight is:

 $$
 w(\tau) = \prod_{t=0}^{T} \frac{\pi_e(a_t\lvert s_t)}{\pi_b(a_t \mid s_t)}